carousel/login-depot/notes.md

 #LOGIC FLOW
     -create quote for new customer (save in db)
-    -send info to customer with link to new created quote (by email) -invite customer to enhance quote and place order -see notification with status, view customer order
+    -send info to customer with link to new created quote (by email) -quote is stored in db
+    -invite customer to enhance quote and place order -see notification with status, view/edit customer order

 #TODO
     -compare prices ?
     -store form data